-The Ringsend 01 bridge is situated at the location of the existing Scherzer's Bridges, in operation at the time this report is written, at North Wall Quay.
-Due to their historic and unique nature, the existing bridges are to be relocated adjacent to the proposed bridge, to carry the new cycle lane and footpaths.
+The Ringsend 03 bridge is situated at the location of the existing Scherzer's Bridges, in operation at the time this report is written, at North Wall Quay over the Royal Canal.
+Due to their historic and unique nature, the existing bridges are to be relocated adjacent to the new bridge, to carry the new cycle lane and footpaths.
 The site location plan is included in Appendix 2.